Our Impact

 Our Progress

-• Hosting 115 pupils from 6 local primary and secondary schools at our inaugural Schools Programme, featuring Billy & Molly: An Otter Love Story and X Trillion.
-Each session included lively Q&As with film participants and local environmental experts, sparking curiosity and discussion.
+• Welcomed 115 pupils from six local primary and secondary schools to our inaugural Schools Programme, with screenings of Billy & Molly: An Otter Love Story and X Trillion.

 Fest Crew on the Montrose Basin